josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 "For any data, that a Random Forest/XGBoost has not seen before, at best, it can predict an average of training values that it has seen before.
 If the Validation set consists of data points that are greater or less than the training data points, a Random Forest will provide us with Average results as it is not able to Extrapolate and understand the growing/decreasing trend in our data.

-Therefore, a Random Forest model does not scale very well for time-series data and might need to be constantly updated in Production or trained with some Random data that lies outside our range of Training set."[[5]](#5)
+Therefore, a Random Forest model does not scale well for time-series data and might need to be constantly updated in Production or trained with some Random data that lies outside our range of Training set."[[5]](#5)

 Answering questions like “What would the price of SkipJack Tuna be for next Year?” becomes really difficult when using Random Forests.

 ### Conclusions

 Fitting a Linear Model or a Neural Net, in this case, might be sufficient to predict data which has increasing or decreasing trends.

 ## Model Selection and ML Thought Process

 @Reed